copyrite/LwotcMinimalText/XComGame.md

 * Infiltration rate bonus?
 How does that work?

 ## Crippling Strike
-Throw a knife that Maims the target on hit for 1 turn.
+Throw a knife that Maims the target on hit for a 1 turn duration.
 * Maimed enemies have 0 mobility.
 * Breaks concealment, but not Shadow.
-* Shares charges with other Throwing Knife skills.
 * {% COOLDOWN %}

 ## Crusader's Rage